nhuante/EventPlanningApp_iOS/README.md

 # Event Planning iOS App

-<b>Natalie Huante & Mason Moore</b>
+**Natalie Huante & Mason Moore
-CPSC 357 - iOS Application Development, Spring 2024
+CPSC 357 - iOS Application Development, Spring 2024**

 ### Introduction
 This application was developed in XCode with Swift for the purpose of a final project in the course mentioned above.
 The motivation behind this project was to create an app that would help people who need to plan an event or a party and want to have multiple types of information gathered in the same place.
 Our app allows our users to keep track of this information and easily access it.